veo-labs/openveo-core/docs/index.md

 This interface gives access to a limited set of default features:

 -  Users management
--  Permissions and roles management
+-  Permissions, roles and groups management
 -  Web service management
 -  A profile page